Mouvedia/String/README.md

-A bunch of cross-browser methods that extends `String`.
+A bunch of cross-browser methods that extend `String`.

 ## Static methods
 #### String.isString(?: any) -> boolean